catmaid/CATMAID/sphinx-doc/source/alternative_install.rst

   sudo apt-get install nginx libevent-dev

 Nginx can be started after this.
-Additionally, you need to make sure a FastCGI PHP server is installed.
-Here we assume PHP-FPM to be available and listing on the unix socket *unix:/run/php-fpm/php-fpm.sock*.

 Gevent in turn is a Python module.
 To make it usable, activate the *virtualenv* and install Gevent by running::